|Rare Book & Manuscript Library|

 Many boxes in the processed portion of the collection contained mold and have been professionally cleaned.
 All materials in Boxes 1-3, 5, 7-9, 11-15 have been cleaned.
 Materials in Boxes 4, 6, and 10 did not contain mold.
 Although all materials can be used in the reading room, patrons that are sensitive to mold may still experience a reaction to materials that have been cleaned in Boxes 1-3, 5, 7-9, 11-15.

-There are nine boxes in this collection that remain unprocessed; these boxes are currently unavailable as the material may contain mold.
+There are nine boxes in this collection that have note been processed; these boxes are currently unavailable as the material may contain mold.

 This collection has no restrictions.